rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

 x.append_child(y);
 ```

+This is a breaking change (because `web-sys` currently doesn't use traits).

 As explained above, this drawback can be minimized by having a `traits` module which
 re-exports all of the traits.
 So that way the user can just put this at the top of
 their module: